bovinehero/bovinehero.github.io/_posts/2020-04-25-Windows-Commando-Install.md

 ![scriptFail.png](\assets\images\CommandoSetup\posts\scriptFail.png)

+Full disclosure: I had to run the script once to complete the setup, but it took about 8 hours to complete.

 I let the rest of the Kali install, but it doesn't complete the build, if like me you don't see the README.md and the Background Commando you might need to run the script again as admin:

 {% highlight powershell %}
 .\install.ps1
 {% endhighlight %}

-This time it progresses a lot faster, the PoSH terminal will throw and handle errors as it encounters dependencies that still need to be met but it checks and skips over packages that are already installed.
+This time it progresses a lot faster, the PoSH terminal will throw and handle errors as it encounters dependencies that it missed the first time round and validates packages that are already installed.

 Following the on screen prompts eventually produces the finished framework: